 Marshmallow Hell: She gets a faceful of Roxanne's breasts on at least two separate occasions.

-Moral Myopia: When reintroduced, she is assured that the Chevalier were right (if brutal) and Elizabeth was wrong, applying this trope to the Chevalier's actions.
-Later, though, Roxanne correctly guesses that Charles knew that the Chevalier were wrong, but was unwilling to admit it because it would have also meant that her father was wrong too.
+Moral Myopia: When reintroduced, she is assured the Chevalier were right (if brutal) and Elizabeth was wrong, applying this trope to the Chevalier's actions.
+Later, though, Roxanne correctly guesses Charles knew the Chevalier were wrong, but was unwilling to admit it because it would have also meant her father was wrong too.

 My World Government, Right or Wrong: Charles zig-zags this trope a bit.
 While she does truly believe the Chevalier is a Necessary Evil, the real reason she's ridiculously loyal is because she's the adopted daughter of a high-ranking member of the group, and holds her loyalty to him above everyone else.
 After the events of the E-Pandora arc, she is morally conflicted over her decision despite every indication to the contrary, and lashes out as a result.

 Odd Friendship: With Roxanne.
-You'd almost wonder why such a kind person like Roxanne would be so attached to a bitch like Charles.
-Because Roxanne realizes just how lonely and insecure she is, that's why.
+You'd almost wonder why such a kind person like Roxanne would be so attached to a bitch like Charles, but it's because Roxanne realizes just how lonely and insecure she really is.

-Selective Obliviousness: She completely ignores the fact that Andre willingly sacrificed himself to give Elizabeth a fighting chance.
+Selective Obliviousness: She completely ignores Andre willingly sacrificing himself to give Elizabeth a fighting chance.
 Instead she declares Elizabeth betrayed Andre by using him.

-Slasher Smile: The first hint we get that she's not nearly as collected as she initially seems is the fact that whenever she fights, or even anticipates a fight, she gets a decidedly unfriendly grin plastered all over her face.
+Slasher Smile: The first hint we get she's not nearly as collected as she initially seems is the decidedly unfriendly grin plastered all over her face whenever she fights, or even anticipates a fight.

 In fact, the very first time we see her (as well as Roxanne and Julia) is a small cameo in Chapter 26 as Milena Marius talks to Cassie Lockheart about the other Top 5 Pandora.
 Julia is frowning, like always, Roxanne is wearing her Cheshire Cat Grin, and Charles has a vicious Slasher Smile.